feature-flags-co/ffc-react-client-sdk/README.md

 Because the asyncWithFfcProvider function is asynchronous, the rendering of your React app is delayed until initialization is completed.
 This can take up to 100 milliseconds, but often completes sooner.
 Alternatively, you can use the withFfcProvider function if you prefer to render your app first and then process flag updates after rendering is complete.

 > This function requires React 16.8.0 or later
-The asyncWithLDProvider function uses the Hooks API, which requires React version 16.8.0 or later.
+The asyncWithFfcProvider function uses the Hooks API, which requires React version 16.8.0 or later.

 #### Initializing using withFfcProvider

-The withFfcProvider function initializes the React SDK and wraps your root component in a Context.Provider.
-It accepts a ProviderConfig object used to configure the React SDK.
+The **withFfcProvider** function initializes the React SDK and wraps your root component in a **Context.Provider**.
+It accepts a **ProviderConfig** object used to configure the React SDK.

 ```javascript
 import { withFfcProvider } from 'ffc-react-client-sdk';